nijigenerate/nijigenerate/TRANSLATING.md

-# Translating Inochi Creator
+# Translating nijigenerate
-Inochi Creator uses gettext to handle translation, currently pluralization is not support but will be added soon(TM).
+nijigenerate uses gettext to handle translation, currently pluralization is not support but will be added soon(TM).
 You'll need a distribution of gettext to work on translation files.
-Currently the language support within Inochi Creator is limited, as such there may be rendering errors for some languages.
+Currently the language support within nijigenerate is limited, as such there may be rendering errors for some languages.
 We do not support languages that are right-to-left due to limitations within our UI library.

 &nbsp;